-A Poultry PowerhouseDepartment: Population Health
+A Poultry PowerhouseDepartment: Department of Population Health

 College Station Road is a major thoroughfare in Athens, GA.
 It’s a wide road that runs from the main University of Georgia campus to the more residential east side of town.
 Driving along in a haze at the start or end of the work day, commuters might not notice the hotbed of agricultural research they speed past.
 Among the other research centers, just past the aptly named Research Drive and largely concealed by trees, is the University of Georgia’s internationally recognized Poultry Diagnostic and Research Center (PDRC).